-Incredible benefits come from measuring Heart Rate Variability, one of the most valuable biofeedback information available today, which is why I am so excited to introduce the BradBeat iPhone app!
+Incredible benefits come from measuring Heart Rate Variability, one of the most valuable measures of biofeedback information available today, which is why I am so excited to introduce the BradBeat iPhone app!

 Measuring HRV gives you a direct window in the functional state of your autonomic nervous system, so you can accurately observe your stress levels, recovery rate and readiness to train, and make better decisions to balance stress and rest in daily life.
 This is the age of high tech testing and wearable devices, but it seems like most of it is just gimmick or for entertainment value.
 HRV is different.
 HRV measures the beat to beat intervals between heart rates—the data you see as spikes on the graph of your EKG test in a hospital or laboratory.
 More variation indicates a harmonious balance between sympathetic (fight or flight) function and parasympathetic (rest and digest) nervous system function, and delivers a higher HRV score on the 1-100 HRV scale.
 A metronomic beat indicates you are stressed, overtrained, or have poor cardiovascular health, delivering a low HRV score.